Phillrb/Jenkins-Traffic-Light/README.md

 The Arduino sketch is a simple piece of code that:
 - listens to serial data sent over USB from the OSX app
 - sets 3 digital 5v pins accordingly (turning lights or LEDs on & off)
-- sounds an audio alert on state change using an attached speaker
+- sounds an audio alert on state change using an attached speaker by utilising 'pitch.h' - originally written by Brett Hagman (see http://arduino.cc/en/Tutorial/tone)

 OSX app features include:
 - displaying build status in the OSX status bar, dock and window